 We strongly suggest following the minimalistic rule: less text = a better-looking slide.

-Before finalizing a slide ask yourself whether you need the full text or you can trim it somehow.
+Before finalizing a slide ask yourself whether you need the full text or if you can trim it somehow.
 Here’s an example: a dark picture, outline elegant icons of a map and eye, and your most important statement in the white text.

-#4: Roadmap Towards Your Vision
+#4: Roadmap Toward Your Vision

 The roadmap timeline is another good metaphor you can adapt while focusing on business milestones.
 That way listeners will see exactly the current status, your future plans, and what steps need to be taken on the way.